pyrushh/Enhanced-Essentials/README.md

 ### Improved hand animations while standing and punching

-The first-person hand animations have been enhanced to resemble the Java Edition, providing a more immersive gameplay experience.
+The hand animations while standing and punching have been enhanced, providing a smoother and more realistic experience.

 ### Minecraft: Bedrock Edition Title in start menu

-The start menu now proudly displays "Minecraft: Bedrock Edition" instead of just "Minecraft," reflecting the version you are playing.
+The start menu now displays "Minecraft: Bedrock Edition" instead of just "Minecraft," making it clear which edition you are playing.

 ### Java colormap

-Experience more vibrant and visually stunning grass colors, similar to the Java Edition, resulting in a more beautiful and realistic Minecraft world.
+The grass colors in the game have been adjusted to resemble the vibrant colors found in the Java Edition.

-### Enhanced Fast leaves
+### Better Fast leaves

-The leaves in the "Fast" graphics option have been visually improved, providing a more appealing appearance while maintaining optimal performance.
+The leaves in the "Fast" graphics option have been improved to look more appealing.

 ### No item flying animations in inventory

-The distracting item flying animations when shift-clicking items in the inventory or other screens have been removed, ensuring a smoother and more efficient inventory management.
+The flying animations that occur when shift-clicking items in the inventory or other screens have been removed, resulting in a cleaner and more streamlined inventory management.

-### HUD appears when the inventory screen is open
+### HUD appears when inventory screen is open

-The hotbar and HUD elements now remain visible when accessing other screens, allowing for quick access to vital information and a better gameplay experience.
+The heads-up display (HUD) elements now remain visible when the inventory screen is open, allowing for easier monitoring of important information.

-### Screens do not close when taking damage
+### Screens do not close when taken damage

-The inventory or other screens will no longer close automatically when taking damage, providing uninterrupted gameplay during intense situations.
+The inventory and other screens will no longer close automatically when you take damage, providing a more seamless gameplay experience.

 ### No vignette

-The vignette effect, which creates a darkened border around the screen, has been removed, resulting in a clearer and more immersive visual experience.
+The vignette effect, which adds a darkened border around the screen, has been removed, resulting in a clearer and more immersive view.

-### Removed black background of item tooltip in hotbar
+### Removed item names in hotbar (to increase visibility)

+The names of items in the hotbar have been removed to improve visibility and reduce clutter.

+### Small UI and item name changes

+Minor changes have been made to the user interface (UI) and item names for a more polished look and feel.

+### Removed HUD tooltip black background

-The black background behind item tooltips in the hotbar has been eliminated, enhancing visibility and providing a cleaner interface.
+The black background behind HUD tooltips has been removed, creating a cleaner and more visually appealing interface.

-## Documentation and Installation

-For detailed documentation and installation instructions, please refer to the [Documentation and Installation](#documentation-and-installation) section.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the [Enhanced-Essentials GitHub repository](https://github.com/theparash/Enhanced-Essentials).

-## License

-This project is licensed under the [MIT License](https://github.com/theparash/Enhanced-Essentials/blob/main/LICENSE).